-Latinx Critics Speak Out Against 'American Dirt;' Jeanine Cummins Responds
+Latinx Critics Speak Out Against 'American Dirt'; Jeanine Cummins Responds

 American Dirt